xTool M1 Machine: Beginner’s Guide

 3. Engraved Glass Tumbler

-You’ll also need the Riser Base or individual wooden risers that come with the M1 Deluxe package.
-It helps accommodate taller objects, putting them at the right level for the laser to read the surface.
+You’ll also need the Riser Base or individual wooden risers included with the M1 Deluxe package.
+The riser helps accommodate taller objects, putting them at the right level for the laser to read the surface.

 xTool M1 vs. Other Laser Cutting Machines

 There are many laser cutting and engraving machines on the market.
-Here’s a quick look at the price and performance of xTool M1’s main competition.
+Here’s a quick look at the various options.

 xTool M1 vs. Glowforge Machines

-The xTool M1 competes most closely with the new Glowforge Aura, which is a similar diode laser machine.
-Other Glowforge products use CO2 laser technology and will cost quite a bit more.
+The xTool M1/M1 Ultra competes most closely with the new Glowforge Aura, which is a similar diode laser machine.
+The Glowforge Spark is another smaller diode laser at a slightly lower price point.

 The Final Verdict